RomanoLab/comptox_ai/docs/source/about.rst

 - at best - inconsistent, outdated, and fail to use state-of-the-art computational methods.

-Please refer to the :ref:`User Guide <user_guide>` for additional information on computational toxicology and the utilities provided by ComptoxAI.
+See also:

+- :ref:`User Guide <user_guide>` - An introduction to ComptoxAI and its features
+- :ref:`API Documentation <api_docs>` - Developer reference for ComptoxAI's Python library

 .. _authors: